 Mark has worked with various design companies, including Imagination Ltd. and Studio db, on projects ranging from the recent redevelopment of Fenwick on Bond Street, to designing a European tour stage set for a pop band.
 Mark has been responsible for leading design teams for major clients in the UK and worldwide including Hong Kong and India.
 His clients have included Aquascutum, B&Q, Land Rover and Eureka!
 The museum for Children

-Current research consists of a cluster of related activities/output around the underpinning theme of the role of physical “making” in interior design processes, resulting in dissemination in a number of formats and contexts.
+Other research interests consists of a cluster of related activities/output around the underpinning theme of the role of physical “making” in interior design processes, resulting in dissemination in a number of formats and contexts.
 While the relationship between making, and designing has been a focus of my thinking and pedagogy for 12 years, with this submission I am coalescing this practice-based expertise into outputs for dissemination and impact in the field.
-The elements of the cluster are as follows: Co-editorship of IE Studio: Making and submission of paper titled: Transformative learning, making space - A Case Study of Trans-Institutional Peer-to-Peer Learning
+The elements of the cluster are as follows: Co-editorship of IE Studio: Making and submission of paper titled: Transformative learning, making space - A Case Study of Trans-Institutional Peer-to-Peer Learning.

 Book Proposal: Mastering the Art of Design Conversations.